earegbesola/Ebenezer-sql-project/README.md

 This is to guaranty the quality of data for the project as this ultimately determines the suitability and output of decisions made with the data.This was done to ensure that data characteristics like consistency,accuracy,Validity,completenes and uniqueness were assured.

-5.Challenges:
+# Challenges:

 Loading the provided data(csv files) into the database was a challenge.This took alot of time and after loading I was still having issues displaying all record from one of the tables in the database created(analytics table).

-6.Some of the questions answered with the data include the following:
+# Some of the questions answered with the data include the following:

 a.The product with the highest  sales by volume